 Petroperú (Talara New Refinery Project)

+In mid-March 2021, Energy, Oil & Gas was fortunate to once again speak to Jorge Alméstar, the Manager of Petroperú’s New Talara Refinery Project (PNTRP) to get an update on the progress of the scheme since it was last featured in the magazine in 2019.
 Before getting the details from Jorge, it is worth a quick recap on what the project involves, as it is an extraordinary endeavor, involving investments and manpower of a scale unprecedented in Peru.
 It is based at the Talara refinery (one of three refineries operated by Peru’s state-owned petroleum company Petroperú) and began in response to proposals for new air quality legislation that materialized at the close of the 20th century The largest and most important of Petroperú’s refineries, Talara has a history stretching back to 1917, and in response to the need for cleaner air and an ecological modernization program, it was selected by Petroperú as the focus of a multi-billion-dollar improvement project.

 The investment in this project is being made with Petroperú’s own resources and does not affect the country’s fuel prices, which are governed by supply and demand, in accordance with the Hydrocarbons Law.
 Likewise, it is important to note that the financing has not required the State’s endorsement.